luucasrb/tauri-with-keycloak/README.md

 # Setup

-If docker is not configured in your machine, execute first-setup.sh (Linux only) so that you can run `docker-compose up -d` without issues
+If docker is not configured in your machine, execute first-setup.sh (Linux only) so that you can run `docker-compose` without issues

-Then, you need to run the following in sudo su mode:

 # Running